 5.170 AP1 Copyright Compliance

-d.
-Yes, if you plan to perform music or drama, recite prose or poetry, or if you plan to play a video and/or audio digital or tape recording or a CD- ROM or DVD.
+4. Yes, if you plan to perform music or drama, recite prose or poetry, or if you plan to play a video and/or audio recording.

-e.
-Yes, if the plan is to publicly display the work.
+5. Yes, if you plan to publicly display the work.

 Performances by teachers or students are permitted as part of a teaching activity in a classroom or instructional setting.
 All other performances require permission from the copyright owner.

-j.
-You must receive permission from the Superintendent or designated copyright compliance officer before using any non-District owned software and/or CD-ROM or DVD products in District owned equipment.
-No one may install or download any program on District owned equipment without the Superintendent or designee’s permission.
+7. You must receive permission from the Superintendent or designated copyright compliance officer before using any non-District owned software, DVD products, and/or downloadable files in District-owned equipment.
+No one may install or download any program on District-owned equipment without the Superintendent or designee’s permission.

-k.
-You must follow licensing agreements applicable to District owned software and CD-ROM or DVD products.
+8. You must follow licensing agreements applicable to District-owned software and DVD products.

-• Staff members shall take reasonable precautions to prevent copying or the use of unauthorized copies on school equipment, to avoid the installation of privately purchased software on school equipment, and to avoid the use of single copy software or CD-ROM products across a network with multiple users unless the applicable license agreement permits.
+Staff members shall take reasonable precautions to prevent copying or the use of unauthorized copies on school equipment, to avoid the installation of privately purchased software on school equipment, and to avoid the use of single copy software across a network with multiple users unless the applicable license agreement permits.

 Appendix 1: Copyright Fair Use Assessment Factors Checklist